Muhammad-Ahmad-AI/nginx-and-ssl/README.md

 # Node.js Deployment
 Steps to deploy a Node.js app to DigitalOcean using PM2, NGINX as a reverse proxy and an SSL from LetsEncrypt

-1. Sign up for Digital Ocean.
+1. Sign up for Digital Ocean
 If you use the referal link below, you get $10 free (1 or 2 months) https://m.do.co/c/5424d440c63a

 2. Create a droplet and log in via ssh